MV10/eyecandy/README.md

 ## Demos

 The repository's demo project has a lot of useful utilities, and illustrates different ways to use the library.
+Each time the eyecandy package is updated, a compiled demo.exe is added to this repository's [Releases](https://github.com/MV10/eyecandy/releases) page.
+Just drop it into the directory where your eyecandy project is located and run it from a terminal/command prompt.
+This is particularly useful with the `info` switch to enumerate audio devices for configuration purposes (set `EyeCandyCaptureConfig.CaptureDeviceName` to an input source).

 Here is the help output (run the demo program without args to see this):

 ```
 demo [type] [options]